DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 	GO
 	````

 1. Open a query window and execute the following SQL to create the external table.
 Notice the WITH clause is using the data source and file format created in the previous task.
+You can see how it traverses through the year, month & day folders to pull the right set of data.

 	````SQL
 	CREATE EXTERNAL TABLE asb.WebsiteActivityExternal